jneidel/git-intro/slideshow.md

 # git init

-After creating the repo on github also create a local git repo.
+After creating the repo on github also create a local git repo in the git-starter directory:

 ```zsh
 $ git init